RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

 - SUFFICIENCY OF CONSIDERATION
   - Past consideration
     - Past consideration is not considered sufficient consideration.
-      - Thus, if P performs an apparently gratuitous service for D and D later promises to pay P for that service, D’s promise will not be enforceable unless specifically agreed.
+      - Thus, if P performs an apparently gratuitous service for D and D later promises to pay P for that service, D's promise will not be enforceable unless specifically agreed.
   -  Roscorla v Thomas (1842) 3 QB 234
     - The plaintiff bought a horse from the defendant.
     - After the sale was made, the defendant promised the plaintiff that the horse was sound and free from vice.